vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 The test environment for the operation example in this topic is as follows:

-- The primary cluster runs on the machine with the IP address 192.168.10.101.
+- The master cluster runs on the machine with the IP address 192.168.10.101.
 The cluster has one nebula-graphd process, one nebula-metad process, and one nebula-storaged process.

-- The secondary cluster runs on the machine with the IP address 192.168.10.102.
+- The slave cluster runs on the machine with the IP address 192.168.10.102.
 The cluster has one nebula-graphd process, one nebula-metad process, and one nebula-storaged process.

   !!! note
-        The primary and secondary clusters can have different cluster specifications, such as different numbers of machines, service processes, and data partitions.
+        The master and slave clusters can have different cluster specifications, such as different numbers of machines, service processes, and data partitions.

 - The processes for the Meta and Storage listeners run on the machine with the IP address 192.168.10.103.